sematext/docs/docs/logagent/installation-docker.md

 ## Installation for Docker

+The Logagent Docker image is pre-configured to collect container logs including enrichment of logs with Kubernetes and Docker EE/Swarm metadata.

 To run Sematext Docker Agent you will need a Logs App Token.
 If you don't have Logs Apps yet, you can [create Apps now](https://apps.sematext.com/ui/integrations).

-See: [sematext/logagent](https://hub.docker.com/r/sematext/logagent/) on Docker Hub
+See: [sematext/logagent](https://hub.docker.com/r/sematext/logagent/) on Docker Hub.

 ## Basic configuration options